arsa0/qr-code/README.md

 ### Continued development

 I'm still not that experienced with responsive css layout, so i might need to use more media queries and clamp and other modern css.
+Please give me any feedback that so i can improve myself.

 ### Useful resources